VCA-EPFL/graphiti/Graphiti/Projects/Noc/NOTES.md

 - Take a more in depth look at the P4 language

 - Ask Thomas for more reference on routing strictly with routing tables
+  + This is a bit how it is done in Constellation.
+    We don't need to define any header

-- Search for background on latency-insensitive NoC
+- Search for background on latency-insensitive NoC, because this is what we are really modeling